 In her blog, First look at what's in the new Renters' Rights Bill, The Independent Landlord, Suzanne Smith, provides a useful side-by-side comparison of the Renters' Rights Bill with the Renters (Reform) Bill, which makes it easier to spot the differences.

-Labour’s manifesto was thin on detail about their plans for the private rented sector, but they did promise that they would ‘immediately’ abolish Section 21 ‘no fault’ evictions and ‘overhaul’ the regulation of the private rented sector.
-The Renters’ Rights Bill, they explained in the notes that accompanied the King’s speech, “delivers our manifesto commitment to transform the experience of private renting, including by ending Section 21 ‘no fault’ evictions – we will take action where the previous Government has failed.
+In the notes that accompanied the King’s speech in July of 2024, the Labour Government stated that the Renters’ Rights Bill “delivers our manifesto commitment to transform the experience of private renting, including by ending Section 21 ‘no fault’ evictions – we will take action where the previous Government has failed.
 The Bill will give renters much greater security and stability so they can stay in their homes for longer, build lives in their communities, and avoid the risk of homelessness.”

 Many of the measures in the Renters’ Rights Bill, which the Government says will ‘overhaul’ the private rented sector, were included in the original Renters (Reform) Bill.
 Here, we explore the provisions of the Bill and what they mean for landlords.